👋 Welcome to Coiled’s documentation!

 What is Coiled?¶

 Coiled provides cluster-as-a-service functionality to provision hosted Dask clusters on demand.
-It takes the DevOps out of data science and enables data engineers and data scientists to spend more time on their real job and less time setting up networking, managing fleets of Docker images, creating AWS IAM roles, etc.
+It takes the DevOps out of data science and enables data engineers and data scientists to spend more time on their real job and less time setting up networking, managing fleets of Docker images, creating IAM roles, etc.

 Hosted Dask Clusters

 Securely deploy Dask clusters from anywhere you run Python.

 Build, manage, and share conda, pip, and Docker environments.
 Use them locally or in the cloud.